evereux/pycatia/README.rst

 Some of the methods can be accessed directly using the pywin32 module but there are a number that just simply won't work using python.
 There are several questions on stack overflow and the pywin32 mailing list regarding this.
-But, they fail to provide any working examples with the Measurable object in python.
+But, they failed to provide any working examples with the Measurable object in python.

 pycatia accesses these methods by running VBA scripts using the `Dispatch('CATIA.Application').SystemService.Evaluate()` function and passing a public function to it.
 Otherwise, pycatia uses the VB method directly but exposes it within the same python class.

 There is now further functionality available which can be seen by looking at the examples provided and reading the API at pycatia.readthedocs.io_.